Five Holiday Tips During Divorce

 5. Be Fair with the Children.
 While the holidays may be a difficult time for you, it is just a difficult, if not more so, for your children.
 They need to know that it is okay to spend time with both their parents and that they should not feel obligated to choose one over the other.

 These are just a few tips available to individuals dealing with divorce during the holidays.
-The Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-If you are interested in learning more about scheduling where your children will spend the holidays, please contact Lonich Patton Ehrlich Policastri for further information.
+The Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+If you are interested in learning more about scheduling where your children will spend the holidays, please contact Lonich Patton Erlich Policastri for further information.
 Keep in mind that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.